kartoFlane/superluminal2/README_developers.md

 ## Versioning

-To increment project version, run `mvn versions:set` -- you will then be prompted to enter the new version string.
+To increment project version in Maven's POMs, run `mvn versions:set` -- you will then be prompted to enter the new version string.

 When releasing new versions of the program, remember to: